Aubret/Aubret.github.io/index.md

 layout: default
 ---
 ### Introduction
 In reinforcement learning, an agent learns by trials and errors to maximize the expectation of rewards received while acting in his environment.
-Despite the recent advances in deep reinforcement learning (DRL), there are several scientific barriers: when the rewards are sparce, the agent never finds the reward and has an erratic behavior; what it learnt while solving a task is almost useless for solving another task; when the sequence of actions that leads to the optimal reward is very long, it hardly adapts the first actions of the sequence (_credit assignment issue_).
+Despite the recent advances in deep reinforcement learning (DRL), there are several scientific barriers: when the rewards are sparse, the agent never finds the reward and has an erratic behavior; what it learnt while solving a task is almost useless for solving another task; when the sequence of actions that leads to the optimal reward is very long, it hardly adapts the first actions of the sequence (_credit assignment issue_).

 ### Current works

 In the first part of the projet, we review how intrinsic motivation-based approaches currently tackle these issues an exhibit their limitations [1].
 We then highlight the perspectives of the domain [1].
-In the second part, we investigate how skill-based intrinsic motivations tackles these issues by introducing two models: ELSIM [4] and DisTop [5].
+In the second part, we investigate how skill-based intrinsic motivations can tackle these issues by introducing two models: ELSIM [4] and DisTop [5].
 Both learn intrinsic skills that can be hierarchically used in an end-to-end way to explore and solve a task.
 In particular, skills are learnt with purely intrinsic rewards and extrinsic reward are only used to choose which skills to improve.

 Our main results are as follow:
 1. ELSIM [4] continually expands a tree of skills in the direction of the feedbacks of the environments.
 We show that skills learnt this way can both learn a task and be used later for another correlated task.